 In cases where criminal proceedings are forthcoming, Prime International College of Health Care and Technology will assist police agencies, lawyers, insurance companies, and courts to the fullest extent.

 Fraudulent or Malicious Complaints

-This Anti-violence, Harassment, and Sexual Harassment Policy must never be used to bring fraudulent or malicious complaints against employees.
-It is important to realize that unfounded or frivolous allegations of personal harassment may cause both the accused person and the company significant damage.
-If it is determined by the company that any employee has knowingly made false statements regarding an allegation of personal harassment, immediate disciplinary action will be taken.
+This Anti-violence, Harassment, and Sexual Harassment Policy must never be used to bring fraudulent or malicious complaints against students.
+It is important to realize that unfounded or frivolous allegations of personal harassment may cause both the accused person and the school significant damage.
+If it is determined by the college that any student has knowingly made false statements regarding an allegation of personal harassment, immediate disciplinary action will be taken.

-If it is determined by the company that any employee has been involved in a violent behaviour, unacceptable conduct, or harassment of another employee, immediate disciplinary action will be taken.
-Such disciplinary action may involve counselling, a formal warning, or dismissal.
+If it is determined by the college that any student has been involved in a violent behaviour, unacceptable conduct, or harassment of another student, immediate disciplinary action will be taken.
+Such disciplinary action may involve counselling, a formal warning, suspension, or dismissal.

-Prime International College of Health Care and Technology will also provide appropriate assistance to any employee who is the victim of violence, discrimination, or harassment.
+Prime International College of Health Care and Technology will also provide appropriate assistance to any student who is the victim of violence, discrimination, or harassment.

 Managing and Coaching

-Counselling, performance appraisal, work assignment, and the implementation of disciplinary actions are not forms of harassment, and this policy does not restrict a manager’s or supervisor’s responsibilities in these areas.
+Counselling, performance appraisal, work assignment, and the implementation of disciplinary actions are not forms of harassment, and this policy does not restrict the school administrator's responsibilities in these areas.

-As required by the Occupational Health and Safety Act, Easy Access Healthcare Inc. will review this policy annually and will post the policy in a conspicuous place in the workplace.
+Prime International College of Healthcare and Technology will review this policy at least every three years and will post the policy in a conspicuous place in school campus.